Oletech/ko_privacy_policy/README.md

 If you receive an e-mail, a call from a person/association claiming to be from Kariakoonline seeking sensitive personal information like debit/credit card PIN, net-banking or mobile banking password, we request you to never provide such information.
 We at Kariakoonline or our affiliate logistics partner do not at any time connect with you requesting for such information.
 If you have already revealed such information, report it immediately to an appropriate law enforcement agency.

-# Changes to this Privacy Policy
-Please check our Privacy Policy periodically for changes.
-We may update this Privacy Policy to reflect changes to our information practices.
-We will alert you to significant changes by posting the date our Privacy Policy got last updated, placing a notice on our Platform, or by sending you an email when we are required to do so by applicable law.QueriesIf you have a query, concern, or complaint in relation to collection or usage of your personal information under this Privacy Policy, please contact us at the contact information provided above.

 # Use
 We use personal information to provide the services you request.
 To the extent we use your personal information to market to you, we will provide you the ability to opt-out of such uses.
 We use your personal information to assist sellers and business partners in handling and fulfilling orders; enhancing customer experience; to resolve disputes; troubleshoot problems; help promote a safe service; collect money; measure consumer interest in our products and services, inform you about online and offline offers, products, services, and updates; customize your experience; detect and protect us against error, fraud and other criminal activity; enforce our terms and conditions; conduct marketing research, analysis and surveys; and as otherwise described to you at the time of collection of information.